The Rigging tool window

 Add point controller

-Creates a new point controllers.
+Creates a new point controller.
 For this function to work properly, a rigid body should be selected.
-Newly created point controller will be linked to the selected rigid body.
+The newly created point controller will be linked to the selected rigid body.

 Delete proto objects after create

 If this option is enabled, all proto rig elements will be deleted when an actual rig is created

 Clicking this button allows you to save a JSON file with the description of the rig you've created.